Ragnar Johansson

 Ragnar "Ragge" Johansson (30 December 1911 – 3 December 2002) was a Swedish ice hockey player and coach, best known for representing Hammarby IF and winning four domestic titles with the club.
 He competed in the 1938 World Championships.
 Johansson also played bandy and football.

 Athletic career

 Ice hockey

 Born and raised in Stockholm, Johansson started to play ice hockey with local club IK Nordia as a youngster.
 In 1934, at age 22, Johansson made his debut in the senior roster of Hammarby IF, competing in the top tier Elitserien.

 Johansson won four Swedish championships – in 1936, 1937, 1942 and 1943 – with Hammarby IF.
 In total, he played 185 games for the club and scored 47 goals.

-He made 16 international appearances for the Swedish national team.
+He made 16 international appearances for the Sweden national team.
 Johansson competed in the 1938 World Championships, where Sweden finished in 5th place.

 He briefly represented Atlas Diesels IF in 1945–1946, before retiring at Hammarby IF in 1947.